How to Apply

 If it would be helpful to see the questions and prepare your answers beforehand, please use this PDF for reference and then copy and paste your answers online:

-Upon completion of your project, please submit a report to InterMusic SF.
+Upon completion of your project, please submit a final report to InterMusic SF.
 The report narrative should not exceed 2 pages and should contain a project description, with date(s), location, and any printed programs or other documents related to the production (Ex: Invitations, Season Brochures, Advertisements, Reviews).

 For financial information—please use the Financial Reporting Template.
 Please compare the completed project to your proposed idea.
 What was the same, what was different?
 Did you spend the award money as planned?
 What other funding did you receive to produce your project?
 If the project was a public event, please offer pertinent information regarding audience numbers and demographics, if possible.